-There are very few things I love more than bacon – but let me tell you – this Smoked Bacon Candy might just top the list!!!
-I’ve had and made candied bacon – but putting it on the Traeger (or whatever pellet grill you have) and adding that smoky deliciousness – WOW JUST WOW!
+Smoked Candied Bacon is my new favorite way to eat bacon!
+I’ve made candied bacon – but putting it on the pellet grill and adding that smoky deliciousness – WOW JUST WOW!
 It adds a whole new dimension of flavor!!!!

 I’m originally from Iowa and we got a lotta pigs there – so I’ve been eating every cut of pork since I could chew!
 I have grilled bacon before – and it was oh so perfect!!!
 But the addition of brown sugar to the mix – oh my my – this is definitely a recipe the whole family will love!
 This candied bacon recipe is smoky, meaty, sweet, salty – everything – all in one!
 You can also make this Pig Candy recipe in the oven.